 Damaraland

 It is not a typical sight to see elephants living in deserts.
 But, in Damaraland, Namibia, the unique desert elephants have successfully adapted to the inhospitable conditions.
 Desert elephants are not a separate species but are African bush elephants.
-They have become accommodated to the Namib and Sahara deserts of Africa.
-When compared to Savanah elephants, desert elephants tend to have smaller bodies, longer legs, larger feet and can survive without water for days.
+They have become accommodated in the Namib and Sahara deserts of Africa.
+Compared to Savanah elephants, desert elephants tend to have smaller bodies, longer legs, and larger feet and can survive without water for days.
 They migrate to faraway distances for food, and unlike other elephants, they do not damage trees and bushes due to sparse vegetation.

-These elephants are found in Damaraland and Kaokoland, north of Namibia, where their large families tend to roam the river beds alongside zebra, giraffe, and black rhino.
-Another site to witness the elusive desert elephants is the Ugab River which stretches 500 kilometers in the Damaraland region.
+These elephants are found in Damaraland and Kaokoland, north of Namibia, where their large families tend to roam the river beds alongside Zebra, Giraffe, and black rhinos.
+Another site to witness the elusive desert elephants is the Ugab River, which stretches 500 kilometres in the Damaraland region.
 Visitors can enjoy game drives and walking safaris in a private concession to witness this animal species.

 Kenya